mohammadmasqala/Mohammad-Masqala/README.md

-# Mohammad-Masqala

 # 👋 Hi, I'm Mohammad Masqala
-# 🤖 Data Scientist in the Making

 Building intelligent solutions with Python, Machine Learning, and Data Visualization

 I’m passionate about turning data into actionable insights.